Resurrection of the Daleks

 Resurrection of the Daleks is the fourth serial of the 21st season in the British science fiction television series Doctor Who, which was first broadcast in two weekly parts on BBC1 between 8 February and 15 February 1984.
 The serial was intended to be transmitted as four 23-minute episodes but a late scheduling change by the BBC meant that it was transmitted as two episodes of 46 minutes; reruns (and the 2002 DVD release) restored it to its intended format.

 Written by the series' script editor, Eric Saward, the serial marks the Fifth Doctor's only encounter with the Daleks, last seen in Destiny of the Daleks (1979), the debut of Terry Molloy as the third actor to play the Daleks' creator, Davros, and the final regular appearance of Janet Fielding as companion Tegan Jovanka.

 Plot

-A group of futuristic humanoids in 1984 London are shot by two policemen led by Commander Lytton.
-Two of them, Galloway and Stien, escape into the adjacent Butler's Wharf where a time corridor is situated, but Galloway is killed.
-Lytton transports back to his battle cruiser in the far future and prepares to attack a prison space station whose only prisoner is the creator of the Daleks, Davros, who has been held there since the events of Destiny of the Daleks.
+A group of humanoids in 1984 London are shot by policemen led by Commander Lytton.
+Two, Galloway and Stien, escape into the adjacent Butler's Wharf where a time corridor is situated, but Galloway is killed.
+Lytton transports back to his battle cruiser in the far future and prepares to attack a prison space station whose only prisoner is Davros.

 The Fifth Doctor, Tegan, and Turlough are being dragged down a time corridor in the TARDIS following on from the events at the end of Frontios.
 They emerge in the London Docklands.

 The station crew, led by Dr. Styles and Lt.
-Mercer, fight off the Daleks.
-Lytton persuades the Dalek Supreme to use poisonous gas and the Daleks take over the ship.
-Osborn attempts to destroy Davros, but Lytton and an engineer break into the cell and kill Osborn then release Davros from his cryogenic imprisonment.
+Mercer, fight the Daleks.
+Lytton persuades the Dalek Supreme to use poisonous gas, and the Daleks take over the ship.
+Lytton and an engineer break and then release Davros from his cryogenic imprisonment.